jlouis2k4/cs46x-eth-smart-contracts-scaffolding/README.md

 - Contracts were deployed via hardhat w/ scripts in `packages/hardhat/deploy`
 - [SKIP TO QUICKSTART GUIDE FOR SCAFFOLD FRAMEWORK](https://github.com/scaffold-eth/scaffold-eth-2)

-# How to run the project
-Run this in project folder

-1. npm init -y

-2. npm install

-3. npm install web3

-Run this globally(not in project folder)

-4. npm install -g live-server

-Now to run the program run in prject folder:

-5. live-server

 # Dependencies
 Metamask Extension (https://metamask.io/download/)